 Integration of intensive cardiac assessments in early-phase trials and collection of quality ECGs is highly desirable to assess QT effects at supratherapeutic doses usually evaluated in Phase I studies.

 Constant supervision and quality control is required to produce consistently high quality ECGs over a period of time and unfavorable signal to noise ratio is unwanted as Phase I studies normally include a lower number of subjects when compared with dedicated TQT studies.
-The highest possible quality of ECG recordings should be ensured to help reduce unnecessary over analysis.
-Therefore this study aimed to compare digital 12-lead ECG and digital 12-lead Holter ECG recordings in a Phase I study environment as ECG variability can affect the conduct and interpretation of Phase I trials.
+Such studies are key to allow therapies to move to Phase II studies without which the development of an agent is interrupted, delayed or even abandoned.
+The highest possible quality of ECG recordings should be ensured to help reduce unnecessary over analysis therefore.
+This study aimed to compare digital 12-lead ECG and digital 12-lead Holter ECG recordings in a Phase I study environment as ECG variability can affect the conduct and interpretation of Phase I trials.
 In this study, there were no statistically significant differences in least square mean for all ECG parameters between the Holter and the standard method.
 Nevertheless, the results from this study indicate that standard deviations for QT, QTcB and QTcF were higher for the data sets derived from Holter ECG traces except for QRS.
 Heart Rate and QTcB presented a total variance of over 50% using the Holter.
-This demonstrates that digitally recorded standard (12-lead bedside) ECGs are more accurate than digitally recorded Holter (12-lead) ECGs when using 10 second extraction with manual adjudication and that this effect is a combination of noise introduced during recording as well as at the over-reading stage.
+This demonstrates that digitally recorded standard (12-lead bedside) ECGs are more accurate than digitally recorded Holter (12-lead) ECGs when using 10 second extraction with manual adjudication and that this is due to a combination of noise introduced during Holter recording as well as at the over-reading stage.

-It was noted that the differences in mean value between the two methods (Holter and Standard) observed in this study were smaller than those observed in literature which showed QTcF differences in SD of up to 5-10 ms [9].
-This is due to the fact that the recordings were made in the same subjects who were enrolled in the same study.
+It was noted that the differences in mean values between the two methods (Holter and Standard) observed in this study were smaller than those observed in literature which showed QTcF differences in SD of up to 5-10 ms [9].
+This is due to the fact that the recordings were made in the same subjects who were enrolled in the same study at the same time.
 The same ECG chest leads, same cardiologists and method of over-reading were used.
 Under these conditions, the Holter ECG data is improved compared to reported data, however, the challenge remains of selecting hysteresis free snapshots from Holter which even an experienced cardiologist may not always be able to do.

 It was also observed in this study that the ICC values for the observed QT are higher than those for QTcB for both Holter and standard method although the total variances are still smaller for the QTcB.
 The Bazett's correction formula was derived based on a very small sample of 12 patients in 1920 [13] and has been shown to over-correct QT intervals at high heart rates and under-correct at low heart rates and therefore is not accurate method [14].
-Fridericia’s correction (QTcF) has the similar problems [14].
+Fridericia’s correction (QTcF) has similar problems [14].
 On the other hand, this study shows that among the uncorrected QT and the corrected QTc (QTcB, QTcF and QTcI), QTcI produces the smallest total variance and the largest ICC for both Holter and standard method.
 This is because QTc intervals are calculated from the individual correction formulae that best fitted the individual non-linear relationships between QT and RR in terms of the root mean squared error, resulting in the lowest total variability and highest intrasubject stability of all corrected QT intervals.